 College: New York City College of Technology -Edited by City Tech’s Richard Hanley, this journal “publishes articles that review and analyze developments in urban technologies as well as articles that study the history and the political, economic, environmental, social, esthetic, and ethical effects of those technologies.
 The goal of the journal is, through education and discussion, to maximize the positive and minimize the adverse effects of technology on cities.”

-College: John Jay College of Criminal Justice -This international peer-reviewed journal, edited by Suzanne Oboler (John Jay College), aims “to advance interdisciplinary scholarship about the lived experience and struggles of Latinas and Latinos for equity, representation, and social justice.”
+College: John Jay College of Criminal Justice -This international peer-reviewed journal aims “to advance interdisciplinary scholarship about the lived experience and struggles of Latinas and Latinos for equity, representation, and social justice."
+Suzanne Oboler of John Jay College is the founding editor.

 College: Graduate Center -This international journal is based at the Graduate Center’s Research Center for Music Iconography and is edited by the center’s director, Zdravko Blazekovic.
 It publishes “original articles on music iconography and the relationship between music and art.”